-MONTAGNE: Let me start with you, John DeLury.
+MONTAGNE: Let me start with you, John Delury.
 Where do you place the start of China's stunning economic development?

 DELURY: Well, what we tried to do is look at least back into the early 19th century, because that was a period where China began its descent from greatness.
 It hit this skid starting with the First Opium War around 1840 and then continuing, one defeat after the other.
 So that's where we sort of pick up the story, is to show how there were these efforts to bring back wealth and power.
 One after another we traced how they fail until finally something starts to click very recently, in the last 30 years.
-So we think it's critical to understanding why this recent period of rises for Chinese restoration.
+So we think it's critical to understanding why this recent period of rise is for Chinese a restoration.

 MONTAGNE: Your book points out that when it comes to that loss, I mean many other countries build national pride based on achievements and victories throughout their history.
 Chinese leaders have long nurtured a sense of humiliation and victimization.
 How did this come to dominate the national psyche?
-I mean - and also, how does that play into drive for economic development?
+I mean - and also, how does it play into drive for economic development?

-SCHELL: Well, that's a really wonderful question, and I mean The China Dream is sort of the mantra now in China.
-If you go to China, everybody is talking about The China Dream.
+SCHELL: Well, that's a really wonderful question, and I mean the China Dream is sort of the mantra now in China.
+If you go to China, everybody's talking about the China Dream.
 But what is it?
 Well, nobody really has defined it yet.
 But I think one can say that it's quite different from the American dream, because what it sort of plays upon are these yearnings within China; again, not so much for Horatio Alger to pull himself up individually by his bootstraps; but for China as a country, as a nation, to pull itself up by its bootstraps and to be once again not only wealthy and powerful but a nation of consequence and to win respect.

 MONTAGNE: Are they there?
-Have they achieved The China Dream?
-I mean are they at least on the edge of achieving The China Dream?
+Have they achieved the China Dream?
+I mean are they at least on the edge of achieving the China Dream?

 SCHELL: Well, it's interesting to ask.
 Of course, for history there is never any there there, it always moves on.
 But one would have to say, I think, that if you just stop history right now, they've had a hell of a run.
-I mean many, many problems, to be sure; one could catalog them all.
+I mean many, many problems, to be sure, and one could catalog them all.
 But the last 30 years has laid down a kind of an infrastructure in China, which for the next century is going to provide an incomparable, you know, base for them to continue.

-MONTAGNE: China scholars, John Delury and Orville Schell are authors of the new book, "Wealth and Power: China's Long March to the 21st Century."
+MONTAGNE: China scholars John Delury and Orville Schell are authors of the new book, "Wealth and Power: China's Long March to the 21st Century."
 Thanks very much for joining us.